gluwa/ccnext-testnet-bridge-examples/bridge-offchain-worker/README.md

 ## What is an Offchain Worker

-An Offchain Worker is an script responsible for watching the state of a _source chain_ (in this case, Sepolia) and in more complex setups also Creditcoin's chain.
-It queries to our _Universal Smart Contract_ on Creditcoin in response to specific events on each chain.
+An Offchain Worker is a script responsible for watching the state of a _source chain_: in this case, Sepolia.
+In more complex cases this would also listen to state changes on the Creditcoin execution chain.
+The worker queries to our
+_Universal Smart Contract_ on Creditcoin in response to specific events on each chain.
 With an offchain worker, all the end user needs to do is sign a single transaction on the source chain kicking off cross-chain interaction.

-Our offchain worker will listen to `TokenBurned` events on the source chain and in response will attempt to generate the necessary proofs to then forward to the USC contract on Creditcoin.

 ## External dependencies